 Students who elect to do a thesis receive 6 hours of thesis credit towards the required 30 hours of coursework.
 They must also take an oral comprehensive exam on their thesis work and submit their thesis to the graduate school for approval.
 Students electing the non-thesis option must complete 6 hours of independent study research.
 The Indepdendent Study hours may be spread over two or more terms.
 Master's thesis defense must be scheduled following Graduate School deadlines and the exam committee plus date of defense must be sent to your Graduate Advisor at least two weeks before the exam is held via email.

 The Graduate School requires that to receive a master's degree, a student must maintain a cumulative grade point average of at least 3.0 in all courses taken as a graduate student.
 No grade lower than a C can be counted towards the master's degree.
-No grades lower than B can be counted towards breadth requirement.
+No grades lower than B can be counted towards breadth and research requirements.

 A student who fails the oral thesis defense may retake the failed exam once, in a later semester.
 In doing this the student may switch between the thesis and the non-thesis option of the program.
 A maximum of two attempts is allowed.